Arts District, Los Angeles: Art scene

+1960s

 In 1969, Allen Ruppersberg presented Al's Cafe at 1913 West Sixth Street.
 In the mid-'70s, a handful of artists, including Joel Bass, Dan Citron, Woods Davy, Marc Kreisel, Jon Peterson, Stephen Seemayer, Maura Sheehan, Coleen Sterritt, Sydney Littenberg, Peter Zecher, and others saw opportunity in the empty buildings and began colonizing the area, converting former industrial and commercial spaces into working studios and living quarters, sometimes renting space for as little as a three cents a square foot.
 This resulted in a surge of artistic activity, culminating in the highly controversial "Downtown L.A. in Santa Barbara" exhibition, organized by Betty Klausner for the Santa Barbara Contemporary Arts Forum, which is now known as the Museum of Contemporary Art Santa Barbara.
 By the mid-1980s, the following artists were also living downtown: Linda Frye Burman, James Croak, Merion Estes, Joe Fay, George Herms, Mary Jones, Constance Mallinson, Paul McCarthy, Margaret Nielson, Richard Newton, Margit Omar, Lari Pittman, John Schroeder, Judith Simonian, Andy Wilf, and Takako Yamaguchi.

+1970s

 LA Artcore, founded in 1976 by Lydia Takeshita with the purpose of exhibiting local artists, exists today in locations at the Brewery Art Colony and in Little Tokyo.
+Lydia Takeshita and LA Artcore are considered the founding forces for the origins of the Arts District.
+The foundation used to publish the magazine Visions Art Quarterly, which had covered the contemporary art scene at that time.

 In 1979, Marc Kreisel opened Al's Bar in the American Hotel on Hewitt just off Traction.
 This legendary punk rock venue was the training ground for Sonic Youth, Red Hot Chili Peppers, Beck, the Fall, the Residents, introducing generations of Angelenos to dozens of emerging groups.
 The popular sound band Party Boys played the bars and art events.
 Also known as the downtown artists' central meeting place, Al's Bar occasionally hosted art exhibitions.
 Al's Bar, the West Coast's oldest punk club, finally closed in 2001, and the American Hotel received a facelift in 2012 and was renamed the American Apartments.
 Stephen Seemayer's film The Young Turks (2012) documents the 1979–1981 years.